-In addition, the Treasurer will report to the Authority and, if necessary, to the Clerk and Monitoring Officer, any irregularities or unusual treasury management activity, and changes made to the Strategy or other items of policy brought about by exceptional circumstances.
+In addition, the Treasurer will report to the Authority and, if necessary, to the Monitoring Officer, any irregularities or unusual treasury management activity, and changes made to the Strategy or other items of policy brought about by exceptional circumstances.

-The Chief Accountant will prepare quarterly monitoring statements for the Treasurer summarising loans and investments transactions, interest rate movements, other treasury management activities in general and any unusual items or concerns.
+The Head of Finance will prepare quarterly monitoring statements for the Treasurer summarising loans and investments transactions, interest rate movements, other treasury management activities in general and any unusual items or concerns.